 Let’s go over the ingredients you will need for this dark chocolate rye crumb bar recipe.
 Using high-quality ingredients is key to producing the best oatmeal crumb bars!

 - Butter: I always bake with salted butter because it does not have any added flavorings.
-If you use unsalted butter, add ½ tsp of salt to the batter.
+If you use unsalted butter, add ½ teaspoon of salt to the batter.

 - Flour: I always use unbleached all-purpose flour in my baking.
 You can also use pastry flour or all-purpose gluten free flour with great results as well!